Kiran7007/Interview-Preparation/docs/kotlin.md

 > `yield()` suspends the current coroutine and gives other coroutines a
 > chance to run.
 It does not guarantee a specific execution order.

+Interview Answer:
+> yield gives other ready coroutines an opportunity to execute.

 ---

 ## What is the difference between `delay()` and `yield()`?